BloomTech-Labs/labs9-cleaner-pos/README.md

 ## Stripe

 All user payments are processed using Stripe via the react-stripe-elements plugin.
 Once the user submits their payment information, it is converted to a token that can be safely sent to the server.
-This eliminates the need for our app to handle sensitive credit card data.
+This eliminates the need for our app to handle sensitive credit card data and minimizes the financial and legal liability of the business.

 ## Documentation